Brinkmanship – A Lesson for All

 You’ve seen this term tossed around, extensively, thanks to the Debt-Ceiling debate.

 For absolute clarity, I went to the always friendly and readily accessible source, Wikipedia, and it offered this insight:

-Brinkmanship is the practice of pushing dangerous events to the verge of disaster in order to achieve the most advantageous outcome.
+Brinkmanship is the practice of pushing dangerous events to the verge of disaster to achieve the most advantageous outcome.
 This maneuver of pushing a situation with the opponent to the brink succeeds by forcing the opponent to back down and make concessions.

 For some reason, I don’t usually see those underlined phrases as principles espoused by leadership experts.
 This approach is, quite literally, about beating your opponent into submission.
 It’s pure level 2 (catabolic) energy -- to borrow from the Energy Leadership lexicon for a moment.

 While, like some catabolic energy, it can achieve a result, we need to consider at what cost.

 • What pathway does this create to foster collaboration?

 • What example (or precedent) does this set for others to follow?

 • What’s the likely response you'll receive from others?